 Revinate has many customers who have found that leveraging data to make smart improvements to the hotel has had a tremendous impact on their online reputations.
-One such hotel is The Dictionary Hostel in London, who moved up almost 100 places on TripAdvisor by taking a data-based approach to its budget.
-CLICK HERE to access the interview notes.
+One such hotel is The Dictionary Hostel in London, which improved its ranking by 200 places on Tripadvisor by taking a data-based approach to its budget.

 7. Play by the rules